daniel-conn17/FuzzyForests/cran_comments.md

 the second note went away for the local test environment.

-Response to feedback:
+Response to feedback by Professor Ripley:

+"high-dimensional (with a hypthen)."
+   A hyphen has been added.

+"Given a reference for this 'new' algorithm."
+    A reference is given in inst/CITATION.
+    References are also supplied in the documentation for appropriate functions.

 "This runs its examples for far too long.
-I stopped at..."
+I stopped at

+auk% cat *.timings
+name    user    system  elapsed
+WGCNA_control   0       0       0
+ff       31.657   0.591 150.787
+screen_control  0.001   0.000   0.000
+select_control  0.001   0.000   0.001
+The policies require a few seconds per example, not a few minutes.
+I also noticed multiple R processes running for minutes."
-    Some code from the examples were not checked because I believe that they take too long to run.
+    Some code from the examples are currently not checked     because I believe that they take too long to run.
     These examples should take between 5-10 seconds.

-  "Given a reference for this 'new' algorithm."
-    A reference is given in CITATION.
-    References are also supplied in the documentation for appropriate functions.
+    Now multiple R processes should not be running.